Hacking guide

 Hacking with ghcid

-A known-to-work workflow of hacking Asterius is using ghcid
+A known-to-work workflow of hacking Asterius is using ghcid.
+We also include

 work out of the box.